fyellin/PuzzleSolver/README.md

 * `verify_is_vertically_symmetric(self)`:
 The grid should look the same in a mirror as it does normally.

-When first creating a grid, it is highly recommended that you write:
+When first creating a grid, it is highly recommended that you write code like the following:

     solver = MySolver(clue_list, ....)
     solver.plot_board({})